Information Technology/Systems Intern - Orange County Sheriff-Coroner's Department (unpaid internship)

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to paid employment, students and recent graduates are offered an excellent opportunity to:
+Although this is an unpaid internship that does not lead to paid employment or include employee benefits, students and recent graduates are offered an excellent opportunity to:

 Build resumes and explore career options